justicephysics/humanos2.0/start-here.md

 - [The Bunker Paradox](billionaire-bunkers) — why the lords are building escape pods

 ### 🎓 Education — The Engineer Hurricane
-- [Virtual Nalanda — The Journey](Virtual-Nalanda) — from the Big Bang to the quantum chip
+- [Justice Physics Nalanda — The Journey](Virtual-Nalanda) — from the Big Bang to the quantum chip
 - [The Engineer Hurricane](engineer-hurricane) — how open education will drown the feudal lords
 - [The Factory Floor Warriors](factory-floor-warriors) — from robot to innovator
 - [The Warrior‑Engineer Identity](warrior-engineer-identity) — swag of the cosmos